Amolith/willow/README.md

 Some people dislike GitHub, some people dislike SourceHut, and some people dislike both.
 Collaboration happens on multiple platforms so anyone can contribute to Willow however they like.
-Any of the following suitable, but they're listed in order of Amolith's preference:
+Any of the following are suitable, but they're listed in order of Amolith's preference:

 - [SourceHut]